evgenyneu/SigmaSwiftStatistics/README.md

 ### Min

 Returns the minimum value in the array.

-Returns nil for an empty array.
+**Note**: Returns nil for an empty array.

 ```Swift
 Statistics.min([7, 2, 3])